Do Litigants in Person receive special treatment from the courts in England and Wales?

 Reynard v Fox – Apples Are Not Oranges

-Mr. Reynard, another LiP, attempted to sue his trustee in bankruptcy for breach of contract and negligence.
-However, his claim was procedurally flawed (He didn’t follow the correct instructions), and the court was in no mood to bend the rules.
+In Reynard v Fox [2], Mr. Reynard, a LiP, brought claims against his trustee in bankruptcy for breach of contract and negligence.
+However, he failed to follow the correct procedural steps, leading to the ultimate dismissal of his case.
 The judge dismissed his case with a particularly poetic observation: “The claimant could not claim that an apple is an orange, on the grounds that you do not know the difference because you are a litigant in person.”
 In other words, ignorance of the law is no excuse.

 Jones v Longley – The Art of Pleading Poorly